nitinajay9298/Portfolio-Website/README.md

 # Portfolio
-A portfolio is a compilation of academic and professional materials that exemplifies my beliefs, skills, qualifications, education, training, and experiences.
-It provides insight into my personality and work ethic.
+A portfolio is a compilation of academic and professional materials that exemplifies your beliefs, skills, qualifications, education, training, and experiences.